What is a temporary or increased assignment?

 When class size increases beyond the normal capacity of bed spaces, we use temporary housing as a means to provide housing for all incoming students.

 Temporary housing is when a residence hall space has expanded capacity to accommodate one additional resident (i.e. double becomes a triple; or when a lounge/office space is converted into bedroom space).
 Lofted bed units are provided in most temporary housing areas.
-Students in temporary housing will receive a 20% discount for each week they are in this situation.
+Students in temporary housing will receive a 20% discount for each week they are in this situation for the Fall semester.

 Please find below answers to some of your questions: